DataRootUniversity/ds-fundamentals/final-project/DOC.md

 ## API

-Our API will have only one route `/predict`, which will receive some test data and return prediction.
+Our API will have only one route `/predict`, which will receive some validation data and return prediction.
 The body of the request contains `data` field which stores json with the data.
 Here is the full code:
 ```python
 from utils import Predictor
 from utils import DataLoader